FraunhoferIVI/helyos-documentation/docs/source/5-communication-between-helyos-and-agents/agents-and-helyos.rst

 Before processing a mission request, helyOS core will reserve the required agent(s).
 This is done via the instant action routing key, *agent.{uiid}.InstantAction*. helyOS requests the agent to be in **"ready"** status (status="ready" and reserved=True).
 During the assignment, the agent's status changes to **"busy"**.
 After the assignment is complete, the agent updates its status from **"busy"** to **"ready"**.
 At this point, helyOS may release the agent, depending on the presence of any further assignments in that mission.
 The release message is also delivered via instant actions.

-The agent reservation is important because
+The agent reservation is important because:

 (i) Mission calculations can require considerable computational power and take several seconds.
 Therefore, the agent must remain available during these period and not be used by other tasks.